jdenzel2005/lwcc/README.md

 ## Service APIs

-The API that is being exposed by the backend services is documented in an [OpenAPI](https://www.openapis.org/) specification.
+The REST API that is being exposed by the backend services is documented in an [OpenAPI](https://www.openapis.org/) specification.
 The specification files are available at the following locations:

 | Service | OpenAPI Specification                      |